This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 - The relationship between the two entities is through ‘Teaching’.

-- Relational Model is the most popular model.
+- The relational Model is the most popular model.

 - In this model, the Entity information is represented as a table.